open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The **nations** may store thousands of Resources in many formats and languages.
 Unique collections of Resources can be selected and downloaded into each **Community** from the **Nation**.
 This gives a Learner a personalized approach to his or her education.

 ## Become Member
 To be able to use **PLANET** you need to be part of the system.
-First thing you will see on PLANET is **Login page**.
-To learn more about becoming part of PLANET and using it please follow the [link](member.md)
+First thing you will see on PLANET is the **Login page**.
+To learn more about becoming part of PLANET and using it please follow the [link](member.md).

 ## Features of Planet
 When you are inside PLANET you will see different features available.

 ![Planet Dashboard](images/planet-dashboard.png)

-The list of features along with their explanation is given below.
+The list of features along with their explanations is given below.

+## myDashboard
+**This portion needs to be worked on**

 ## Library
 The Library is home to the community's collection of media and other resources.
 Click [here](library.md) to learn more about Library.